 - Asynchronous requests

 - Session management

-This is, even more, the case when dealing with web applications within a certain domain.
+There are even more similar functionalities when dealing with web applications within a certain domain.
 For example:

-- All e-commerce applications have to deal with payment processing, security, product management, and pricing
+- All e-commerce applications deal with payment processing, security, product management, and pricing

-- Every content management system (CMS) has to deal with authors, content editing, comments, categories, media uploading, and menus
+- Every CMS relates to authors, content editing, comments, categories, media uploading, and menus

-In most business cases, there’s very little sense in spending the time and money to code and develop all these functions over and over again.
+In most business cases, there’s very little sense in spending the time and money to code and develop all these functions repeatedly.